tchitchek-lab/CellVizR/README.md

     transform for mass cytometry,
 -   the `exclude_markers` argument, which is used to remove the irrelevant channels
+-   the `d.method` argument, which allows choosing the type of downsampling to apply to the data.
+Possible values are: `none`, `uniform` and `density`
+-   the `parameters.method` argument, which allows choosing the parameters for downsampling to apply to the data.
+Possible values
+    are: `target.number`, `target.percent`.
+If, the downsampling method used is `density`, also specify the `exclude.pctile` and `target.pctile`,

 After importing the dataset, the `plotCellCounts` function allows you to see the number of cells in each sample to be displayed as follows: